- Ensure the project’s success with a structured analysis

 You’ll find the Project Health Check results in a sheet for the project’s overview:

-Challenges in the implementation
+Challenges of implementation

 You can apply many questions of the Project Health Check on a great amount of project approaches.
 However, I recommend stringently adjusting questions and possible answers to the specific approach.